OblongCheese/Moon/_posts/2015-10-18-Medieval-Towns-of-Bavaria.md

 ---

-<p class="intro"><span class="dropcap">D</span>inkelsbühl is a small citadel in the upper Bavaria region of Germany with which we now have a genuine understanding of its cobbled streets.</p>
+Dinkelsbühl is a small citadel in the upper Bavaria region of Germany with which we now have a genuine understanding of its cobbled streets.

 We decided to leave our camp ground this morning and drive to Dinkelsbühl because it was quite rainy and the camp ground is a few kilometres from the town centre.
 So we set a course for a nearby <em>stellplatz</em> (parking space) and made our way.
 We soon realized, as we drove from bitumen to cobbles through a huge stone gatehouse, that our GPS had decided to navigate us through the town centre to a parking space on the other side.
 So we had our first glimpse of Dinkelsbühl from the bumpy-yet-comfy interior of our camper van as people looked quizzically at us lumbering by, tyres chattering across the cobbles.